MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 ![image](notes_app_realm.png)

 The more times you run it, the more notes will be added.
-If you wish to clear out the notes for testing, add the following into your realm transaction block. `realm.deleteAllObjects();`
+If you wish to clear out the notes for testing, add the following into your realm write closure. `realm.deleteAll();`

 As you have found out, Realm is a great lightweight framework to add data persistance to your app.
 You also explored how to add new notes in code, the app is starting to come together now.